edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 * **Step 4: Creating a signed message** - In this step you tie the IP address space to a certain AWS account ID.
 This is done by creating a signed message that by itself creates information about the IP address space and the AWS account ID and is signed using the above mentioned self-signed X.509 certificates.

-* **Step 5: Provision and adverstise address space** - The signed message from step 4 is used to request the provisioning of the IP address space within AWS VPC.
+* **Step 5: Provision and adverstise address space** - The signed message from step 4 is used to request the provisioning of the IP address space within the AWS Virtual Private Cloud (VPC) services.
 AWS validates the request against the RIR Resources DB and the RPKI publication point to ensure that you have sufficient control over the space.
-As a last step - which is only necessary for IPv4 address space and publicly advertised IPv6 address space - the IP address space is advertised via BGP to the Internet from the selected AWS region.
+As a last item - which is only necessary for IPv4 address space and publicly advertised IPv6 address space - the IP address space is advertised via BGP to the Internet from the selected AWS region.

 # Onboarding your BYOIP space